cloudfoundry/community/toc/working-groups/app-runtime-interfaces.md

 ## Open Questions

+- Should we split up this WG into a 'core interfaces' and 'extension' WG or try to manage the impressive long list of github projects in one WG?
+E.g.:
+  - 'core' App Runtime Interfaces WG: Buildpacks, CAPI, CLI
+  - App Runtime Extensions WG: Autoscaler, Java Tools, Multiapps, Notifications, Stratos, additional language clients (Python, golang)
 - Include https://github.com/cloudfoundry-community/cf-python-client as a second language binding that is under active development?
-- Ownership of CF API related test projects like capi-bara-tests, cf-performance-tests, cf-smoke-tests, cf-acceptance-tests
+- Ownership of CF API related test projects like capi-bara-tests, cf-performance-tests, cf-smoke-tests, cf-acceptance-tests: Interface or Deployments WG

 ## Proposed Membership